Academics

 • STUDIO ART 1

 The purpose of the course is to develop creative skills through hands-on experiences while acquiring knowledge and understanding, as well as an appreciation for the creative process.
 This class investigates specific problems in design focusing on the use of various tools and media.
 Projects are designed to explore two-dimensional techniques (drawing and painting).
 Each unit focuses on a particular aspect of technique, with classes particularly designed for a combination of hands-on experiences, lectures, audio-visual presentations, demonstrations and critiques.
-Students produce a digital catalogue of their projects throughout the course.
+Students produce a digital catalog of their projects throughout the course.

 • STUDIO ART 2

 The Studio Art 2 curriculum emphasizes technique- and skill-building with a focus on painting.
 Students are introduced to oil painting with an emphasis on presentation and portfolio production.
 Students are encouraged to explore and experiment with an ever-widening variety of media.
-Students produce a digital catalogue of their projects throughout the course, building a foundation for a portfolio of their work.
+Students produce a digital catalog of their projects throughout the course, building a foundation for a portfolio of their work.

 • STUDIO ART 3

 With the prerequisite of Studio Art 2, Studio Art 3 allows students to incorporate and hone their skills and understanding of various media presented in Studio Art 1 and Studio Art 2 while taking the additional step of developing personal imagery.
 Students are given increased freedom to challenge themselves; they propose and execute projects that fulfill their unique personal vision.
-Multimedia presentations, demonstrations and field trips
+Multimedia presentations, demonstrations and field trips supplement the curriculum.
+Portfolio development is emphasized and a digital catalog of projects is maintained and reviewed throughout the year.

 • STUDIO ART 4

 As the culmination of the previous three levels of Studio Art, Studio Art 4 curriculum is student-driven.
 Project proposals are presented by students; they must offer a rationale for their projects based on themes, technical expertise and relevance to their body of work as a whole.
 Group, theme-based projects are also included.
 Students are challenged to research, design, construct and present exhibitions.
-Media presentations, visiting
+Media presentations, visiting artists and field trips supplement the curriculum.
+In this terminal course in the studio art program, students also learn how to curate their work and assemble a finished portfolio from their digital catalogs of artwork.

 • YEARBOOK

 This course represents an introduction to the fundamentals of photography, graphic design, journalism and print publication in a real-world context.
-Students work with Adobe Photoshop and an internet-based online design software to create a yearly depiction of the Ransom Everglades upper school campus.
+Students work with an internet-based online design software to create a yearly depiction of the Ransom Everglades upper school campus.
 As staffers, students do all the writing, photography and layout design for the school’s yearbook.
 They develop story angles; interview peers, faculty, staff and community members; manage deadlines tailored to a yearly approved budget; develop a theme representative of the climate on campus; and edit and design graphics.
 There are a number of leadership positions for the publication that are typically filled by senior members of the staff.
 The class produces a substantial yearbook that is distributed to students and faculty in the upper school and is an artifact of the school’s history.

 Department Faculty